Polarbear541/mybbatically/readme.txt

 There are no template changes in this plugin.

 Information:
-This plugin allows you to automatically update MyBB with the touch of a button.
-This plugin automatically downloads, unzips and overwrites your MyBB files and even removes your install lock file ready for upgrading (if you choose to).
+This plugin allows you to automatically update/reinstall MyBB with the touch of a button.
+This plugin automatically downloads, unzips and overwrites your MyBB files and even removes your install lock file ready for upgrading/reinstalling (if you choose to).

 Install Instructions:
 Upload the MyBBatically files to your MyBB install